-Bala Balance at arged to Bal ance at
+Balance at beginning Charged (benefit) to costs and Write-offs and Balance at end of

-be ginning c sts and Wri te-offs and e nd of

-of period expenses xpenses other period
+of period expenses other period

+2008 \$ 1,358 \$ 2,521 \$ 839 \$ 4,718

 2007 \$ 2,084 \$ 47 \$ (773) \$ 1,358

 Transition 2006 \$ 3,740 \$ (1,574) \$ (82) \$ 2,084

 2006 \$ 3,287 \$ 494 \$ (41) \$ 3,740

-2005 \$ 2,612 \$ 675 \$ \$ 3,287

-Inventory - Inventory consists of merchandise sold on a direct sales basis, and videotapes and DVDs, which are sold through wholesale distributors and retailers.
+Inventory - Inventory consists of merchandise sold on a direct sales basis, and DVDs, which are sold through wholesale distributors and retailers.
 Substantially all of our inventory is comprised of finished goods.
-Inventory is stated at the lower of cost or market.
+Inventory is stated at the lower of cost (first-in, first-out basis) or market.
 The valuation of our inventories requires management to make market estimates assessing the quantities and the prices at which we believe the inventory can be sold.

 Feature Films - Feature films are recorded at the cost of production, including production overhead.
-These costs for an individual film will be amortized in the proportion that revenues bear to management's estimates of the ultimate revenue expected to be recognized from exploitation, exhibition or sale of such film.
-Management regularly reviews and when necessary revises, its ultimate revenue and cost estimates, which may result in a change in the rate of amortization of film costs and/or write-down of all or a portion of the unamortized costs of the film to its estimated fair value.
+The costs for an individual film will be amortized in the proportion that revenues bear to management's estimates of the ultimate revenue expected to be recognized from exploitation, exhibition or sale of such film.
+Each reporting period, in accordance with Statement of Position 00-2 Accounting by Producers or Distributors of Films, management reviews and when necessary revises, its ultimate revenue and cost estimates, which may result in a change in the rate of amortization of film costs and/or write-down of all or a portion of the unamortized costs of the film to its estimated fair value.

 Property and Equipment - Property and equipment are stated at historical cost less accumulated depreciation and amortization.
 Depreciation and amortization are computed on a straight-line basis over the estimated useful lives of the assets or, when applicable, the life of the lease, whichever is shorter.
 Vehicles and equipment are depreciated based on estimated useful lives varying from three to five years.
 Buildings and related improvements are depreciated based on estimated useful lives varying from five to thirty-nine years.
 Our corporate aircraft is depreciated over ten years on a straight-line basis less an estimated residual value of \$9,500.
-Planned major maintenance activities related to the corporate aircraft are capitalized and amortized over five years, which is the estimated period until the next overhaul.
+Planned major maintenance activities related to the corporate aircraft are capitalized and amortized over five years.